Later (talk show): 1994–1996: Greg Kinnear

-1996–2000: Guest hosts and SCTV reruns
+1996–2000: Guest hosts and occasional SCTV reruns

 After Kinnear's departure, NBC initially continued with the practice of having guest hosts while ostensibly looking for a permanent hosting solution to emerge.
-More generally, with its lead-ins—The Tonight Show with Jay Leno (number one late night show since summer 1995) and Late Night with Conan O'Brien (averaging 2.6 million viewers with a strong showing among 18-to-49-year-olds)—dominating U.S. late night television and ensuring enough spill-over and run-off viewership ratings for Later, NBC reportedly began to treat the 1:35 a.m. show as "a lab" for discovering new talent.
+More generally, with its lead-ins—The Tonight Show with Jay Leno (which had been the most-watched late night show since the summer of 1995) and Late Night with Conan O'Brien (which averaged 2.6 million viewers with a strong showing among 18-to-49-year-olds)—dominating American late night television and ensuring enough spill-over viewership for Later, NBC reportedly began to treat the 1:35 a.m. show as "a lab" for discovering new talent.

 NBC executive Gary Considine acted as the show's executive producer.
-His wife Rita Sever (host of Friday Night on NBC) was the most consistent Later guest host during 1997, 1998, and early 1999.
-Other guest hosts came from just about any facet of public life in the United States, including the supermodel Cindy Crawford, actor Matthew Perry, actress/comedienne Lynne Koplitz, actor/comedian/radio personality Jay Thomas, rapper/actor Ice-T, stand-up comic/talk show host Jon Stewart, actress Tasha Smith, stand-up comic/actor Joe Rogan, stand-up comic George Wallace, comedian Tommy Davidson, actor Judd Nelson, actor/comedian Harland Williams, actor/comedian David Alan Grier, comedian Jim Breuer, sports personality Ahmad Rashad, actor Jerry O'Connell, actress Lisa Amsterdam, actor/comedian Michael Rapaport, cable host/VJ Cynthia Garrett, actress/comedienne Lisa Ann Walter, actress Peri Gilpin, actress/model Rebecca Romijn-Stamos, actor Daryl "Chill" Mitchell, comedienne Paula Poundstone, actor Duane Martin, comedienne Sue Costello and comedian Jeff Ross.
+His wife Rita Sever (then host of the weekly NBC variety show, Friday Night) was the most consistent Later guest host between 1997 and early 1999.
+Other guest hosts came from just about any facet of public life in the United States, including supermodel Cindy Crawford, actor Matthew Perry, actress/comedienne Lynne Koplitz, actor/comedian/radio personality Jay Thomas, rapper/actor Ice-T, stand-up comic/talk show host Jon Stewart, actress Tasha Smith, stand-up comic/actor Joe Rogan, stand-up comic George Wallace, comedian Tommy Davidson, actor Judd Nelson, actor/comedian Harland Williams, actor/comedian David Alan Grier, comedian Jim Breuer, sports personality Ahmad Rashad, actor Jerry O'Connell, actress Lisa Amsterdam, actor/comedian Michael Rapaport, cable host/VJ Cynthia Garrett, actress/comedienne Lisa Ann Walter, actress Peri Gilpin, actress/model Rebecca Romijn-Stamos, actor/rapper Daryl "Chill" Mitchell, comedienne Paula Poundstone, actor Duane Martin, comedienne Sue Costello and comedian Jeff Ross.

-On multiple occasions between late 1998 and July 1999, instead of getting a guest host or showing a rerun, NBC resorted to playing syndicated SCTV reruns as part of Later.
-The practice was first implemented on December 21, 1998 and ran for almost 3 weeks until January 7, 1999 for a total of 11 episodes.
-It was then brought back for a week three more times—in March, April, and June/July 1999, respectively.
+On multiple occasions between late 1998 and July 1999, instead of featuring a guest host or showing a rerun, NBC resorted to airing a package of syndicated reruns of SCTV (which the network had previously aired on Fridays following The Tonight Show from 1981 to 1983, when it was succeeded by Friday Night Videos) as part of Later.
+The practice was first implemented on December 21, 1998, with a total of 11 episodes of the Canadian sketch comedy series airing for almost three weeks until January 7, 1999.
+It was then brought back for week-long stints three more times—in March, April, and June–July 1999, respectively.